PangeAI/SCINS/README.md

 ```
 For the same molecule, the function GetScaffoldForMol_edited in the
 package trims the carbonyl oxygen (and other bits that are sticking out).
-Therefore, this definition of the scaffold harmonates with my notions of the world.

 ![alt text](assets/better_scaffold_def.png "Figure 2")